Bed Bugs vs. Fleas

 Difference between fleas and bed bug bites?
 The easiest way to tell the difference between bed bugs and flea bites is usually the location of the bites or reddness.
 Bed bug bites are typically on the torso area, around these areas listed below:

 Bed bugs are usually introduced to a home or apartment, could have been brought in with a backpack or a visiting guest.
 Fleas can be introduced into a home from a pet, or maybe even a rodent.

-What you have to realize about these pests is that they are quite different at least when it comes to their looks.
-They are reddish brown in regards to their color and you can see them with the naked eye, so they are pretty large to begin with.
+What you have to realize about these two different pests is that they are quite different at least when it comes to their looks. bed bugs are reddish brown in regards to their color and you can see them with the naked eye, so they are pretty large to begin with.